 Have you made a Health and Welfare Lasting Power of Attorney?

-While we often view a lasting power of attorney (LPA) as essential for covering decisions regarding property and financial affairs, do we apply that same concern towards our own health and welfare?
+Many people have a Lasting Power of Attorney (LPA) in place for covering decisions regarding property and financial affairs.
+But do we apply that same concern towards our own health and welfare?

-There is a common misconception that our next of kin has an automatic right to be involved in every decision regarding our care and treatment.
+There is a common misconception that our next of kin can automatically be involved in decisions regarding our care.
 However, the law states otherwise.

-The Care Act 2014 and Social Services and Wellbeing Act 2014 introduced new duties and responsibilities on local authority adult social services as the lead agencies in protecting adults at risk.
-This gives public services and government clear responsibility to make sure that people in the most vulnerable situations are safe from abuse or neglect.
+The Care Act 2014 and Social Services and Wellbeing Act 2014 gave social services new powers to protect adults at risk.
+This gave public services clear responsibility to make sure that vulnerable people were better protected from abuse or neglect.